 When analysis confirms the oil presence in the samples is equal to or less than 5ppm the boil-out operations are treated as completed.
 For confirmation, it is suggested to collect 3 samples within 5 minutes of each other and check the consistency of the results.

 Post Boil-out Operation

-Operate each blow down and drain valve successively for a few seconds to discharge any accumulated sludge.
-Repeat several times, meanwhile maintain drum level.
+Operate each blow-down and drain valve successively for a few seconds to discharge any accumulated sludge.
+Repeat several times, meanwhile maintaining drum level.
 Allow the boiler to cool down naturally.
 When the drum pressure comes to 2kg/cm2 (g) open all air release valves.
-When the drum pressure drops to atmospheric, drain the boiler by opening all valves on drain headers.
-Fill the boiler up to the drum to the required level and back flush the super heaters into the drum till the sample collected from super heater off take tube mouth in the drum shows a low conductivity and high clarity.
-After completion of Alkali boil out and boiler is considerably cooled, flush the boiler with DM water till the system is free from alkali solution (i.e.) pH value of effluent should be equal to that the DM water used for flushing.
+When the drum pressure drops to atmospheric, drain the boiler by opening all valves on the drain headers.
+Fill the boiler up to the drum to the required level and back flush the superheaters into the drum till the sample collected from the superheater off take tube mouth in the drum shows a low conductivity and high clarity.
+After completion of the Alkali boil out and the boiler is considerably cooled, flush the boiler with DM water till the system is free from alkali solution (i.e.) the pH value of effluent should be equal to that of the DM water used for flushing.

-NOTE – Boiler water contains chemicals, which are hazardous for human safety and hence safe disposal is necessary.
+NOTE – Boiler water contains chemicals, which are hazardous to human safety, and hence safe disposal is necessary.